-Nor98 scrapie was diagnosed in six sheep, each case originating in different flocks.
+Nor98 scrapie was diagnosed in 12 sheep, each case originating in different flocks except for one flock in which two cases were discovered.
 The ages and genotypes of these sheep, and the results of the immunohistochemical examinations, were in accordance with the previous experience of Nor98 scrapie (5).
-One case had the allele combination ARR/ARR which is known to be resistant against classical scrapie.
-The other five cases had at least one of the alleles AF141RQ or AHQ which previously had been found to be associated with Nor98 scrapie (4).
+No case had the allele combination ARR/ARR which is known to be resistant against classical scrapie.
+Ten cases had at least one of the alleles $AF{141}RQ$ or AHQ which previously had been found to be associated with Nor98 scrapie (4).